ladnir/Ivory-Runtime/README.md

     // mark these values as being revealed to party 0
-    // at some point in the future (asychronous). parties[0].reveal(add);
+    // at some point in the future (asynchronous). parties[0].reveal(add);
     parties[0].reveal(sub);
     parties[0].reveal(mul);